voxstructor/voxstructor/README.md

 -->
 # Voxstructor
 ## Voxstructor: Voice Reconstruction from Voiceprint
+Applications of Voxstructor:
 ![Applications of Voxstructor](images/overview.jpg)

+Overview of Voxstructor:
 ![Overview of Voxstructor](images/voxstructor.jpg)

 This repository contains implementation of the models, schemes, and experiments described in the paper [Voxstructor Paper](Voxstructor_ISC21_paper.pdf).
+Our paper wins Best Paper Award in [ISC2021](https://isc2021.petra.ac.id/)
 ### Abstract

 With the rapid development of machine learning technologies, voiceprint has become widely used as a personal identifier in daily life.